LisaBedin/Emines2024/README.md

 # Emines-2024 Data Science Module

-Welcome to the Data Science course!
+Welcome to the Data Science course of EMINES Université Mohammed VI Polytechnique!
 This README file provides an overview of the course structure and requirements.

 ## Course Structure